Download This Sample

 Sign Me Up

-See the fact file below for more information on the Benjamin Franklin or alternatively, you can download our 21-page Benjamin Franklin worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Benjamin Franklin or alternatively, you can download our 21-page Benjamin Franklin worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 - Benjamin Franklin was born on January 17, 1706, in Boston, Massachusetts.

 - Benjamin was the tenth son Josiah Franklin, a soap and candle maker, and Abiah Folger, a Massachusetts native.

 - Franklin stopped going to school at 10 years old.

 - His father could not afford to send him to school long enough for Benjamin to pursue clergy.

 - Franklin’s love for reading led him to develop his writing skills on his own.

 - When Franklin turned 12, he became the apprentice of his older brother James in a printing press in Boston.